Free information and resources for students taking the PSAT. Great information! Check it Out! Click on the above header for more information.

 College Administrators Visit SHS

 Just a reminder, juniors and seniors should take advantage of meeting with college administrators as they make their visits to SHS.
 Announcements are made letting students know of the visits.
-A list of the visiting schools can be found under College Visits on the Guidance web page.
+A list of the visiting schools can be found under College and Military Recruiter Visits on the Guidance web page, in the glass case outside the guidance office and on Mr. Kyes' bulletin board.
 Students must get a pass from guidance at least the day before in order to be dismissed from class to visit with a college representative.

 College Bound Juniors